schufo/plla-tisvs/README.md

 </pre>

 Before the separation models can be trained using aligned lyrics, the alignments need to be available.
 Alignments can be obtained from the above models using the script save_alignment_paths.py.
+We also published the trained model JOINT3 as [alignment tool](https://github.com/schufo/lyrics-aligner).

 Separation models can then be trained as follows:

 <pre>